 Figure 1 includes an AMC carrier with a Carrier IPMC and two installed AMC modules, each with a Module Management Controller (MMC).
-On-carrier management communication occurs over IPMB-L ("L" for Local).
+The figure also shows an instance of an MMC installed on a Rear Transition Module (RTM), which is then defined as an intelligent RTM.
+In both cases, oncarrier management communication between a Carrier IPMC and its MMCs occurs over IPMB-L ("L" for Local).